How does a freshmen get on Academic Warning?

 The most important thing is to immediately contact your instructors in person, by phone, or by e-mail.
 Feel free to contact the Office of Academic Advising to discuss both uncontested and hardship withdrawals.
 963-3523.

-Students can also contact the Office of Student Affairs / Student Life and explain your situation.
+Students can also contact the Dean of Student Success Office and explain their situation.
 963-1515.